fbouzas93/master/README.md

 * Library should be covered by tests.

 ### Submission ###
+1. Fork this repository
 1. Create a new branch from `master` branch.
 Use the following pattern: `YYYY-MM-DD/firstname-lastname`.
 If Robert Smith would do the challenge on 2020/07/15, the branch would be called `2020-07-15/robert-smith`.
 2. Commit your changes once you're done.
-Push the branch and create a pull request into `master`.
+Push the branch and create a pull request into `master` on a original repository.
 3. Notify the person who gave you the challenge.